ttlew/conversation/tutorial.md

 ### Build your own front-end application

-You can use the Watson SDKs to [build your own](develop-app.html) front-end application that connects to your workspace using the Conversation REST API.
+You can use the Watson SDKs to [build your own](develop-app.html) front-end application that connects to your workspace using the {{site.data.keyword.conversationshort}} REST API.

 ### Deploy to social media or messaging channels